NICMx/Jool/doc/usr/usr-flags-atomic.markdown

 ## Overview

 "Atomic fragments" are IPv6 packets which are not fragmented but still contain a (redundant) [Fragment Header](https://tools.ietf.org/html/rfc2460#section-4.5).
-They are a hack in the NAT64 specification that intends to leverage the difference between the IPv4 MTU (576) and the IPv6 MTU (1280).
+They are a hack in the NAT64 specification that intends to leverage the difference between the IPv4 minimum MTU (68) and the IPv6 minimum MTU (1280).

-Atomic fragments are known to have [security implications](https://tools.ietf.org/html/rfc6946) and there is [official ongoing effort to deprecate them](https://tools.ietf.org/html/draft-gont-6man-deprecate-atomfrag-generation-01).
-Even RFC 6145 (ie. stateless NAT64's core document) warns about [issues regarding the hack](http://tools.ietf.org/html/rfc6145#section-6).
+Atomic fragments are known to have [security implications](https://tools.ietf.org/html/rfc6946) and there is [official ongoing effort to deprecate them](https://tools.ietf.org/html/draft-ietf-6man-deprecate-atomfrag-generation-00).
+Even RFC 6145 (ie. SIIT's core document) warns about [issues regarding the hack](http://tools.ietf.org/html/rfc6145#section-6).

 From Jool's perspective, there are also technical drawbacks to allowing atomic fragments.
 The Linux kernel is particularly lacking when it comes to recognizing redundant fragment headers, so if Jool is generating one, Linux might fragment the packet in a funny way: